By Ashok Prasad, Founder, Niyyam

 - Income-focused investors

-- SWP helps you use your investments without exhausting your capital immediately
+SWP allows you to use your investments without immediately exhausting your capital.

 How SIP, STP, and SWP Work Together